Avianca El Salvador: Merger and controversy in Costa Rica (2012–13)

 On 10 October 2012, it was reported in a press conference that the trade name TACA International would disappear from the public eye and the promotion and marketing strategies would be owned by Avianca, according to representatives of the group that controls the brand.
 AviancaTaca's CEO, Fabio Villegas, explained that the use of the single brand for the group would occur in the first half of 2013.
 Although the TACA trade name would disappear from the public eye, TACA will continue to operate but it will operate under the Avianca El Salvador brand and it will remain a full member of Star Alliance.
 Despite the TACA name being permanently retired, Avianca El Salvador continues to use the IATA and IACO identifiers "TA" and "TAI", along with the call sign "TACA" for flights.

 On 18 May 2013, AviancaTaca Holding downgraded the Juan Santamaría International Airport hub in San José, Costa Rica to a base of operations as part of the post-merger restructuring.
 This included the discontinuation of more than five non-stop flights made by the airline to and from San Jose, including flights to all cities in the United States.
 As a consequence, more than 200 employees lost their jobs (equivalent to 20% of the workforce of the airline).
 This was controversial in Costa Rica and led to an extensive investigation by the civil aviation authorities of that country against the holding company.

+On 10 May 2020, Avianca filed for Chapter 11 bankruptcy in the United States after failing to pay bondholders, becoming one of the major airlines to file for bankruptcy due to the COVID-19 pandemic crisis.

 In November 2022, Avianca painted one of its Airbus A320s (registration: N567AV) in TACA Airlines' 1990s livery.